snok/django-js-logger/README.rst

 The app works by posting all logs to an internal API; because of this, it should likely not be run in performance-sensitive production environments.

 .. image:: docs/img/chart.png
-  :align: center
+  :align: right
   :alt: Flowchart

-If you want to implement this package, and require extra functionality (like the ability to set custom, dynamic headers) please feel free to commit an issue.
+If you want to implement this package, and require extra functionality please feel free to commit an issue or a PR.
 Otherwise, this currently does exactly what I need it to do, and I likely won't change it.

 Quick start
 -----------